One’s Destination is never a place, but a new way of seeing things.

 People often wonder why someone who calls themselves a trauma therapist would have a website filled with sunshine and flowers.
 How is this practice for trauma therapy so full of hope?
 I’ll tell you: hope is an essential part of healing and some of the most resilient people I have ever worked with credit hope for their ability to turn their lives around.
 So, we may spend some uncomfortable time together, but I can tell you that good, hard work often leads to sunshine and flowers.

 This part of my bio used to list all of the clinical degrees and certificates I’ve collected over the years.
 Then I realized most people don’t actually care about that.
 All you really want to know is who I am and am I any good at this job.
-I firmly believe a solid relationship is at the center of any worthwhile therapy, so those are very important questions to answer.
+I firmly believe in the research that supports the fact that a solid relationship is at the center of any worthwhile therapy.
+So, who am I and am I any good at this are important questions to answer.

-I am a mind-body therapist who is passionate about helping people feel less stuck and overwhelmed so that they can have more clarity, calm and real joy.
-I am really good at hearing the unsaid and putting puzzle pieces together to stop old patterns and build new ones.
+I am a trauma-trained, mind-body therapist who is passionate about helping people feel less stuck and overwhelmed so that they can have more clarity, calm and joy.
+I am really good at hearing the unsaid and putting puzzle pieces together to heal old wounds so we can stop relying on old behaviors that don’t serve us and build new ones based on choices made from a place of calm and love.

-That work includes certificates as a doula, meditation and yoga teacher as well as two graduate degrees in education and counseling and doctorate in psychology with a focus on Maternal Mental Health.
-(I had to get the credentials in here somehow!)
+That work has included certified training as a doula, meditation and yoga teacher and holistic health coach.
+I’ve also earned two Master’s degrees.
+One in education and one in Clinical Mental Health Counseling, with a Crisis and Trauma specialty.
+Most recently, I earned a Doctorate in Psychology with a focus on Maternal Mental Health.
+(After all this school, I had to get the credentials in here somehow!)

 Who Do I Work With?

-I work with people who are ready to feel better in their skin.
-Yes, that includes trauma survivors but also parents who are desperate to find themselves again amidst the beautiful chaos of their lives (chaos that they’re totally grateful for but also totally exhausted by).
+I work with people who are sick of feeling bad and are ready to do the work to feel good again, or for the first time.
+Yes, that includes recent trauma survivors but it also people who are desperate to find themselves again amidst the beautiful chaos of their lives (chaos that they’re totally grateful for but also totally exhausted by).

 If you feel like your life was tossed up in the air after a loss or major event, and now all the pieces have fallen around you in a scattered fashion leaving you wondering who you are–I’m your girl.